TheRosettaFoundation/dockerfile/README.md

 It builds an image using this command...<br />
 sudo docker build -t therosetta/trommons:v3 https://github.com/TheRosettaFoundation/dockerfile.git<br />
-This image is available on https://hub.docker.com/
+This image is available on https://hub.docker.com/r/therosetta/trommons/<br />
+( sudo docker pull therosetta/trommons:v3 )

 The image can be used for SOLAS-Match development using the following process...